coenfuse/CADS/README.md

 ## Usage
 This project is uploaded as a MSVC project (project file included).
-Test cases and all the unit test code is included in the [main.cpp]() file.
+Test cases and all the unit test code is included in the [main]() file.
 Each test can be initiated by uncommenting its section.
-For direct usage of this code.
-Download the [CADS]() folder present inside [src]() folder.
+For direct usage of this code just clone the [CADS]() folder present inside the repository.